 Have you started adjusting sleep schedules in preparation for school?
 I love summer as much for the looseness of the days as anything else.
 We might follow a general routine, but if mornings start later than usual, or dinners are a bit less regular, that’s okay.
 Summer bedtime routines seem to follow the pattern, too: Later than usual, maybe varying from night to night a bit.
 It’s a relaxed (and relaxing) time of year.

-But the school year is coming, faster than we want it to.
-Before we know it, bus pickups will begin on early mornings, and there will be homework and practices and just a whole lot more of a schedule.
-Getting back into the school routine, including bedtime, doesn't happen instantaneously, though.
-It takes a little forethought, a week or two, and consistency -- all while remembering to enjoy the last days of summer.
+Getting back into the school routine, including bedtime, doesn’t happen instantaneously, though.
+It takes a little forethought, a week or two, and consistency — all while remembering to enjoy the

 Identify appropriate bedtimes